Hata clan: Paekche

-The first mention of Hata clan was in the Nihon Shoki, describing an immigrant clan (known as "Toraikei (渡来系)" in Japanese) arriving in Japan led by Yuzuki no Kimi from Paekche.
+The first mention of Hata clan (or what is believed to be the Hata clan) was in the Nihon Shoki, describing an immigrant clan (known as Toraikei (渡来系) in Japanese, literally "lineage coming from abroad") arriving in Japan led by Yuzuki no Kimi from Paekche.

 According to the Nihon Shoki, during the reign of Emperor Ōjin, Yuzuki no Kimi visited Japan from the Kingdom of Paekche where he stated that he had long wanted to emigrate to Japan, but the Kingdom of Silla would not permit him to do so.
-Having enjoyed the experience of meeting 120 people of his clan at Mimana.
-Yuzuki no Kimi left Japan but soon returned, in 283, with additional members of his clan "from 120 districts of his own land".
-Neither Yuzuki no Kimi nor his clan members are mentioned as the founders of the Hata clan in the Nihon Shoki.
+He left Japan but returned in 283, with additional members of his clan "from 120 districts of his own land".
+In actuality, neither Yuzuki no Kimi nor his clan members are mentioned as the founders of the Hata clan in the Nihon Shoki as the specific name, "Hata (秦)" does not appear in the book, only mentioning Yuzuki no Kimi and his "clan members".
+The claim was made after the publication of the Shinsen Shōjiroku (815) a millennia later, and was inferred based on context.

 Some point to the name of Yuzuki no Kimi being of Korean origin.
 According to Japanese linguists, "弓月君" could be a direct translation of "Kudara (くだら)" a unique name for Paekche in Japanese.
 In Old Korean, "弓月" could be read as "Kungdar (궁달)" using the Idu system, which is thought to have carried over to the Japanese language as being of Paekche descent as both words share the same pronunciation.